Pakistan unlikely to be high on Trump's foreign policy radar - ExBulletin

 Another government source said linking the release of PTI founder Imran Khan to the outcome of the US elections was mere speculation.

-“The cases against Imran Khan are still being heard in court.
+“The cases against Imran Khan are still being heard in the courts.
 His release is a legal matter at the local level.
-These cases will be investigated in accordance with law and the government will not accept any dictation from any foreign country on this matter,” he said.
+These cases would be considered in accordance with the law, and the government would not accept any dictation from any foreign country to this subject,” he said.

 Pakistani Prime Minister Sharif on Wednesday congratulated Trump on his victory in the US elections, calling it a “historic” victory.